Open Educational Resources (OER)

 Adopting OER

 You can search resources like SOL*R, OER Commons or Merlot, or even popular sites like Youtube, which contain a great deal of scholarly content — if you know how to uncover it.
 You can also explore the OER repository rubric and other OER finding tools.
-Don’t forget to talk to your librarian.
-They are expert searchers and will help you find exactly what you need to make OERs a success in your classroom.

 Be sure to tell others about your experience and share your story about saving students money and improving their learning outcomes.